 Check with major insurance carriers or state funds that offer workers’ compensation coverage.
 These policies may have minimum premium requirements above your actual payroll risk.
 Some states have self-employed and independent contractor trade workgroups that allow coverage to be obtained under a group benefit for more favorable ratings.

 Every workers’ compensation policy pays premiums based on payroll estimates.
 An employer may not know the exact number of hours someone works, or they may hire or fire people in the middle of the policy term.
-The actual risk is retroactively determined with the annual audit.
+The actual risk is determined retroactively with the annual audit.

-What if I Get Sick From a Job?
+What if I get sick from a job?

-Check with your local labor regulatory board to determine if you meet the classification of independent contractor.
+Check with your local labor regulatory board to determine if you meet the classification of an independent contractor.
 If not, your employer should have workers’ compensation coverage for you.

 Get the protection you deserve with an insurance carrier that understands the unique needs of a self-employed business owner.
 The Hartford covers small businesses for liability, business property, and workers’ compensation.
-Get a workers’ compensation insurance quote from The Hartford today and have coverage before you start your workday tomorrow.
+Get a workers’ comp insurance quote from The Hartford today and have coverage before you start your workday tomorrow.